shizejin/lecture-source-py/source/rst/smoothing.rst

 Example 2
 ---------

-This example captures a permanent peace.
+This example captures a peace followed by a war, eventually followed by a  permanent peace .

-Here set
+Here we set

 .. math::
     P =